 The week following the primaries, Petro announced Márquez as his running mate.
 Not long after, profiles on her appeared in major international publications, including The Guardian, The Washington Post, and The New York Times.
 In May, Márquez visited Washington D.C. again, where Castañedas said she met with NY representative Gregory Meeks and the Washington Office on Latin America, and was interviewed by CNN En Español.
 According to Gómez Kopp, no other Colombian candidates visibly sought to cultivate support abroad.

 The diaspora has traditionally voted for rightwing candidates, and the May 29 first round was no exception.
-In the United States, conservative Federico Gutiérrez swept the first round, with 64 percent of U.S.-based Colombians’ votes, followed by Petro and Márquez with 16 percent.
+In the United States, conservative Federico Gutiérrez swept the first round, winning 64 percent of U.S.-based Colombians’ votes, followed by Petro and Márquez with 16 percent.
 But the campaign’s efforts particularly showed in New York, where Petro and Márquez won the most votes, with 40 percent, and in the April congressional elections, when the diaspora elected Pacto Histórico’s Karmen Ramírez Boscán, an Indigenous Wayuu woman and human rights defender, as their representative.

 Since May 29, Márquez’s diaspora supporters have focused their efforts on reaching communities that normally vote conservatively, like religious groups, and recruiting poll workers.